 Tweens

-They want to be trusted with important tasks and will rise to the occasion.
-Traditions can mean a lot to this age group, so teaching “grandma’s recipe” can be really appealing and meaningful.
+Tweens wants to be trusted with important tasks and will rise to the occasion.
+They also crave autonomy, so giving them space to cook and showing you trust them is going to be especially important here.
+Traditions can mean a lot to this age group, so teaching them a favorite recipe can be really appealing and meaningful.

 - Making a simple recipe from start to finish